the-teachingRSE-project/competencies/competencies.md

 and how to include some of them into a \ac{CICD} pipeline.
 Typically, this includes linters and similar static tools as well as dynamic tools like profilers and code coverage analysis.
+The Development of these tools is very dynamic and environment specific.
-As these tools help with behavioural and structural analysis and therefore modularisation these tools enable \gls{MOD} as well as \gls{DOCBB}.
+A good introduction can be found in [@swebok_2014] and an online resource is [@vihps] As these tools help with behavioural and structural analysis and therefore modularisation these tools enable \gls{MOD} as well as \gls{DOCBB}.